anelook/what-movie-to-watch-pgvector/README.md

 ## Building a Movie Recommender with Postgres, Vector Search, and Next.js | Project Intro
 Short information on what we'll build

-## JSON Movie Dataset: Kickstarting the Work on Movie Recommendation Engine | 1
+## JSON Movie Dataset: kickstarting the work on Movie Recommendation Engine | 1
-Share the link to the dataset, show the original source abd explain what additional steps were done to the dataset
+Share the link to the dataset, show the original source and explain what additional steps were done to the dataset

 ## Creating Vector Embeddings: Tensorflow universal-sentence-encoder and Node.js | 2
 Create encoder.js and add code to get a single vector embedding for a movie